yugabyte/rust-postgres/README.md

 The connections will be distributed equally with the tservers in these zones.

-Note that, you would still need to specify `load_balance=true` to enable the topology-aware connection load balancing.
+Note that, you would still need to specify `load_balance` connection parameter to any of the [allowed values](#read-replica-cluster) other than `false` to enable the topology-aware connection load balancing.

 ```
 "postgresql://127.0.0.1:5433/yugabyte?user=yugabyte&password=yugabyte&load_balance=true&topology_keys=cloud1.datacenter1.rack1"